slathrop/git-scripts-win/README.md

 If you are in that situation where you have *downloaded* code and made some minor changes, I'd recommend that you follow these steps to actually *clone* the repo, and then copy your previous changes from the download folder to this new, cloned folder.

-So here goes, let's clone this repo as an example.
+So here goes, let's clone this `git-scripts-win` repo as an example.
 Here's the command:

 ```bash
 git clone https://github.com/slathrop/git-scripts-win.git
 ```

+(You can also read the GitHub documentation [here](https://help.github.com/articles/cloning-a-repository/) for more details on this command.)

 This creates a new folder named `git-scripts-win`.
 So change your current directory to that subfolder.